cecilitse/product-owner-upskilling-challenges/05-api-consumption/02-sinatra-web-app/README.md

 Now that we know how to call an API from a Ruby program, we'll call an API directly from a **sinatra web app**.

-Let's get back to our guiding theme: activities for team building sessions.

 ## Setup

 Execute the following in the Terminal: